Physical diagram - Fabric Extenders and Parent switches

 Locator ID/Separator Protocol ( LISP)

-Locator ID/Separator Protocol ( LISP) has a lot of applications and, as the name suggests, separates the location and the identifier of the network hosts, making it possible for VMs to move across subnet boundaries while still retaining their IP address and enabling advanced triangular routing designs.
+Locator ID/Separator Protocol ( LISP) has many applications.
+As the name suggests, it separates the location and identifier of the network hosts, enabling VMs to move across subnet boundaries while retaining their IP address and enabling advanced triangular routing designs.

-LISP works well when you have to move workloads and also when you have to distribute workloads across data centers, making it a perfect complementary technology for an active-active data center design.
+LISP works well when you have to move workloads and distribute workloads across data centers, making it a perfect complementary technology for an active-active data center design.
 It provides you with the following:

 • a) Global IP mobility across subnets for disaster recovery and cloud bursting ( without LAN extension ) and optimized routing across extended subnet sites.